Overview of Texas’ Medicaid Primary Home Care

 Qualifying When Over the Limits

 For a senior to be eligible for Texas’ Regular State Plan Medicaid program, they must be eligible for SSI.
 Medicaid eligibility is automatically established when one is approved for SSI.
 While many Medicaid programs have alternative pathways to Medicaid eligibility, for seniors, the Regular State Plan Medicaid program does not.
 Therefore, if over the income and / or asset limit(s) for SSI, Medicaid planning strategies to help persons who would otherwise be ineligible for Medicaid to become eligible is not feasible.
-However, TX has another Medicaid program that provides long-term care for persons who require a Nursing Home Level of Care and does not limit eligibility to persons enrolled in SSI.
+However, TX has another Medicaid program that provides long-term home and community based services for persons who require a Nursing Home Level of Care and does not limit eligibility to persons enrolled in SSI.
 Learn more about STAR+PLUS HCBS.

 How to Apply for Texas’ Medicaid Primary Home Care